mcanlas/improv-living-guide/my-kind-of-improv.md

 Here are two responses.

-> Hi.
+> A: Hi.
 We went to high school together.
 >
-> Class of 2004!
+> B: Class of 2004!
 AHHH!!!!

 The first response is a very straight "yes and" but it's more of just a "yes".
 The two players have firmly established their relationship to the audience and one another.
 However, it's boring and lacks a lot of "and".